youknowHRT/buli-ui/dodo.md

 import Vue from 'vue'
 import App from './App.vue'

-import HeimaUI from '../packages'
+import BuliUi from '../packages'

-Vue.use(HeimaUI)
+Vue.use(BuliUi)

 Vue.config.productionTip = false